Agua de Sandia (Watermelon Agua Fresca)

 Instructions

 - Puree half of the cubed watermelon, water, and simple syrup in a blender.
 Pour through a course strainer and into a large pitcher.
-Repeat with the remaining watermelon, water, and sugar.
+Repeat with the remaining watermelon, water, and simple syrup.
 Stir in lime juice.

 - Refrigerate until very cold.
 Before serving stir and garnish with lime slices and mint if desired.